mjschultz/mjschultz.github.com/academic/index.markdown

 My office is located in [Bryan Hall](http://eit.engineering.wustl.edu/map/map.asp), [Room 419](http://eit.engineering.wustl.edu/map/Bryan/floor4.gif).
-I will have dedicated office hours Tuesday from 3pm--4pm and Friday 3pm--4pm this semester.
+I will have dedicated office hours Tuesday from 3pm-4pm and Friday 3pm-4pm this semester.
-Otherwise, feel free to stop by to see if I'm around or send an email if you wish to meet (though I make no guarantees on availabilty).
+Otherwise, feel free to stop by to see if I'm around or send an email if you wish to meet (though I make no guarantees on availability).

 * Assistant, Fall 2010, [CSE 361S: Introduction to Systems
 Software](http://arl.wustl.edu/~pcrowley/cse/361/index.html)